Elevation Rendering Software, Cost, and Examples (2025 Update)

 Ultimately, the approach you decide to go with depends on your needs and budget.

-If you need pixel-perfect elevation renderings for a high-value project, then using traditional rendering software or outsourcing the project to a specialist visualization firm will make more sense.
+If you need pixel-perfect elevation renderings for a high-value project, then using physically-based rendering software or outsourcing the project to a specialist visualization firm will make more sense.

 If rendering elevations is meant to be a tool to speed up the conceptualization process, choosing AI-powered software like MyArchitectAI is the right choice.